minihays/minihays.github.io/_posts/2023-07-05-june-books-read.markdown

 **Ponder This:**
 - Have you read any of these books?
 - Are there any new-to-you books on this list you might be interested in?
-- Which of these books sounds the most interesting to you?
+- Which of these books sound the most interesting to you?

 ----